seththepeacock/seththepeacock.github.io/index.md

 ## About Me

-My current research involves the design of signal processing algorithms to analyze the self-coherence of oscillations in spontaneous otoacoustic emissions (SOAE, or sounds emitted by ears).
-Previously, I built on existing methods in topological data analysis to develop a novel method for identifying release and reuptake processes in serotonin concentration time series data from depressed mice.
-Overall, my work has involved a combination of computational and mathematical approaches to model and analyze oscillations in biological systems, though I am interested in a wide variety of applications.
+My current work is in the nonlinear dynamics of hearing, where I am particularly interested in models of spontaneous otoacoustic emission (SOAE, or sounds emitted by ears) in lizards through regions of synchrony in arrays of locally coupled stochastically driven oscillators.
+Presently, I am working on techniques based in spectral analysis to quantify temporal self-coherence in these stochastic oscillations.
+Previously, I developed a method based in topological data analysis to identify release and reuptake processes in serotonin concentration time-series data.
+More broadly, my work has focused on nonlinear and stochastic dynamics, the development of data-analytic methods, and applied algebraic topology; I also aim to extend into algorithms for data-driven modeling.
+I am especially interested in biological and ecological applications.

-I have many mathematical interests but am currently most excited by the analysis of systems of ordinary differential equations with nonlinear and/or stochastic elements.
-I am also very interested in applied topology.
-I recently graduated from Ohio State University with a B.S. in applied mathematics and am applying for PhD programs to begin in autumn 2026.

 ---